VirtoCommerce/vc-platform/docs/developer-guide/working-with-storefront/theme-development/liquid-reference/tags.md

 ---
 Liquid tags are the programming logic that tells templates what to do.
 Tags are wrapped in: {% raw %} {% %} {% endraw %}

-Certain tags, such as **for** andВ **cycle** can take on parameters.
+Certain tags, such as **for** and **cycle** can take on parameters.
 Details for each parameter can be found in their respective sections.

 Tags can be broken down to four categories:
 * Control Flow Tags